yearofthedan/layabout/README.md

 ---

 ## Components
-### FlexLayout
+### FlexRow / FlexColumn

-Lays out its children one by one according to a set of relative widths.
-Overflow continues onto the new row, following the same template.
+Lays out its children one by one according to a set of relative sizes.
+Overflow continues onto the new row/column, following the same template.

-`widths` (optional) set of values for sizing widths amongst the total space.
+`sizes` (optional) set of values for sizing sizes amongst the total space.

 Options:
-- `Array` of relative widths. e.g. [2, 3] where the first child will take up 40% and the second 60%.
+- `Array` of relative sizes. e.g. [2, 3] where the first child will take up 40% and the second 60%.

 If no value is provided the children will be spaced equally amongst the available space.